alzithetrivialmind/CertiTrack/README.md

 | Insurance claim denied | Equipment not properly certified |
 | Reputation damage | Loss of future contracts |

 These are not hypothetical.
-They happen every year in shipyards across Indonesia.
+They happen every year across industries—on construction sites, in factories, at ports, and in warehouses.

 ---